projectcalico/calico/v2.6/getting-started/kubernetes/tutorials/advanced-policy.md

 ---
 title: Going Beyond NetworkPolicy with Calico
-redirect_from: latest/getting-started/kubernetes/tutorials/advanced-policy
+redirect_from: latest/getting-started/Kubernetes/tutorials/advanced-policy
 ---

-The Kubernetes NetworkPolicy API allows users to express ingress and egress policies (starting with K8s 1.8.0) to Kubernetes pods based on labels and ports.
+The Kubernetes `NetworkPolicy` API allows users to express ingress and egress policies (starting with Kubernetes 1.8.0) to Kubernetes pods based on labels and ports.

-This guide walks through using only the Kubernetes NetworkPolicy in order to define more complex network policies.
+This guide walks through using only the Kubernetes `NetworkPolicy` in order to define more complex network policies.

 ### Requirements

-- This guide is aimed at Calico v2.6.1+ on top of K8s 1.8+, and will not work on previous versions of calico or K8s
+- This guide is aimed at Calico v2.6.1+ on top of Kubernetes 1.8+, and will not work on previous versions of Calico or Kubernetes
 - This guide assumes you have a working Kubernetes cluster and access to it using kubectl.
-- This guide assumes that your kubernetes nodes have connectivity to the public internet.
+- This guide assumes that your Kubernetes nodes have connectivity to the public internet.
 - This guide assumes you are familiar with [Kubernetes NetworkPolicy](simple-policy)

 ### Tutorial Flow